vardigroup/FourierSAT/README.md

 Output
 -------
 	-s "solved"/"not-solved in timelimit seconds"+[minimum number of violated clauses]
 	-v [solutions]/[the assignment with minimum number of violated clauses found]
+	-o [the cost of the best solution found so far (the number of violated constraints)] (Only for MaxSAT mode)